hep-cce/FCS-GPU/hmatools/README.md

 ## Installation?
 Should it become its own repo?

 This is currently an open question, since HMATools is integrated inside a wrapper repository.
-As of now, clone fast [FastCaloSim](https://github.com/hep-cce/FCS-GPU), navigate to Directory `hmatools` and inside run:
+As of now, clone [FastCaloSim](https://github.com/hep-cce/FCS-GPU), navigate to Directory `hmatools` and inside run:

 ```sh
 pip install -e .